Vyral/base-template/_posts/2018-06-12-5-ways-we-can-sell-your-home-for-free.md

 {% include pullquote.html %}

 **3. Auction Marketing Program.** With this program, we will sell your property auction-style.
 It’s a five-day online auction that will get your home multiple offers.
 With this program, the buyer ends up paying all of these commissions for you.
-To find out more about this specific program, go to www.ArizonaRealtyAuction.com.
+To find out more about this specific program, go to **[www.ArizonaRealtyAuction.com.](http://www.arizonarelatyauction.com/){: target="_blank"}**

 **4. Sell to a cash investor.** If your home needs some repairs or a lot of work in general, this is a great option.
-We can connect you directly with an investor who will pay cash for your home and they will cover our fees, leaving you with having to pay no commission.
+We can connect you directly with an investor who will pay cash for your home and they will cover our fees, leaving you to pay no commission fees.

-**5. VIP Buyer Program.** Anytime you buy a property with us and you aren’t happy with it in the first two years for some reason, we will sell it for you for free.
+**5. VIP Buyer Program.** Anytime you buy a property with us and you aren’t happy with it in the first two years for some reason, we will sell it for you for free.&nbsp;

 These are five ways we can sell your property for free.
 If you have any questions or want to learn more about any of these programs we offer, don’t hesitate to give me call or send me an email.
-I look forward to hearing from you soon.<br>
+I look forward to hearing from you soon.